developer-zebra/developer-zebra-site/src/datawedge/7-3/guide/api/scannerinputplugin/index.md

 **&lt;parameter**&gt;: The parameter as a string, using either of the following:

-* `SUSPEND_PLUGIN` - suspends the scanner when in the enable/waiting/scanning state.
-[SCANNER_STATUS](../registerfornotification/#parameters) is broadcasted to the user app as in the IDLE state.
+* `SUSPEND_PLUGIN` - suspends the scanner when in the enabled/waiting/scanning state.
+[SCANNER_STATUS](../registerfornotification/#parameters) broadcasts the IDLE state.
-* `RESUME_PLUGIN` - resumes the scanner when in the suspended state from "SUSPEND_PLUGIN"
+* `RESUME_PLUGIN` - resumes the scanner when in the suspended state from SUSPEND_PLUGIN.
+[SCANNER_STATUS](../registerfornotification/#parameters) broadcasts the WAITING and SCANNING states, rotating between each depending on whether scanning is taking place.
-* `ENABLE_PLUGIN` - enables the plug-in
+* `ENABLE_PLUGIN` - enables the plug-in.
+[SCANNER_STATUS](../registerfornotification/#parameters) broadcasts the WAITING and SCANNING states, rotating between each depending on whether scanning is taking place.
 * `DISABLE_PLUGIN` - disables the plug-in.
-[SCANNER_STATUS](../registerfornotification/#parameters) is broadcasted to the user app as in the DISABLED state.
+[SCANNER_STATUS](../registerfornotification/#parameters) broadcasts the DISABLED state.

+**<u>Important</u>**: To avoid the unnecessary use of enable/disable scanner API calls, Zebra recommends that apps register to be notified of changes in scanner status using [GET_SCANNER_STATUS API](../getscannerstatus) or [SCANNER_STATUS](../registerfornotification/#parameters) from REGISTER_FOR_NOTIFICATION API.
+This enables apps to receive scanner status change notifications immediately rather than having to query and wait for the result - therefore the app is aware of the current status prior to making any status change.
+Status change notifications include the active Profile name, which permits an app to use the enable/disable scanner API calls only when status changes affect a relevant profile.

-**Using SUSPEND_PLUGIN/RESUME_PLUGIN:** When the scanner is in a usable state (for example from a profile configuration or from activation via RESUME_PLUGIN or ENABLE_PLUGIN intent API), [SCANNER_STATUS](../registerfornotification/#parameters) broadcasts the states SCANNING and WAITING.
-For the app to suspend (temporarily deactivate the scanner), act only when in the SCANNING and WAITING states - when these states are broadcasted, call SUSPEND_PLUGIN intent API to remain in the suspended state and keep the scanner unusable.
-The IDLE state is broadcasted once suspended.
-In this state, call RESUME_PLUGIN intent API to re-activate the scanner.
+**Using SUSPEND_PLUGIN/RESUME_PLUGIN:** This is useful when an app requires the scanner to be suspended or temporarily de-activated.
+When the scanner is activated (for example from a profile configuration or from RESUME_PLUGIN or ENABLE_PLUGIN intent API), [SCANNER_STATUS](../registerfornotification/#parameters) broadcasts the WAITING and SCANNING states, rotating between each depending on whether scanning is taking place.
+For the app to suspend scanning, act only when in the SCANNING and WAITING states - when these states are broadcasted, call SUSPEND_PLUGIN intent API to remain in the suspended state and keep the scanner unusable.
+Once scanning is suspended, SCANNER_STATUS broadcasts the IDLE state.
+Use RESUME_PLUGIN to re-activate the scanner.

 ### Result Codes